Swiip/generator-gulp-angular/README.md

 [Best Practice Recommendations for Angular App Structure](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub)

-But I think keeping first division by file type: scripts, styles, partials.
+But I recommend keeping to a division by file type: scripts, styles, partials.

 ## Features included in the gulpfile
-* *useref* : allow to configure your files in comments of your HTML file
+* *useref* : allow configuration of your files in comments of your HTML file
-* *ngMin* : convert simple injection in complete syntax to be minificaction proof
+* *ngMin* : convert simple injection to complete syntax to be minification proof
 * *uglify* : optimize all your JavaScript
 * *csso* : optimize all your CSS
-* *rev* : add an hash in the files names to prevent all browsers cache problems
+* *rev* : add a hash in the file names to prevent browser cache problems
-* *watch* : watch your source files to recompile them automatically
+* *watch* : watch your source files and recompile them automatically
 * *jshint* : JavaScript code linter
 * *imagemin* : all your images will be optimized at build
 * *Unit test (karma)* : out of the box unit test configuration with karma
-* *e2e test (protratctor)* : out of the box e2e test configuration with protractor
+* *e2e test (protractor)* : out of the box e2e test configuration with protractor
-* *browser sync* : full featured development web server with livereload and devices sync
+* *browser sync* : full-featured development web server with livereload and devices sync
-* *ngHtml2js* : all HTML partials will be converted in JS to be bundled in the application
+* *ngHtml2js* : all HTML partials will be converted to JS to be bundled in the application
-* **TODO** lazy : don't process files wich has not change as much as possible
+* **TODO** lazy : don't process files which haven't changed when possible

-## Questions the generator will asks
+## Questions the generator will ask
 * *jQuery*: jQuery 1.x, 2.x, Zepto, none
 * *Angular modules*: animate, cookies, touch, sanitize
-* *Resource handler*: ngResource, Restangular, none.
+* *Resource handler*: ngResource, Restangular, none
-* *Router*: ngRoute, UI Router, none.
+* *Router*: ngRoute, UI Router, none
-* *UI Framework*: Bootstrap, Foundation (Will be impacted by the CSS preprocessor chosen)
+* *UI Framework*: Bootstrap, Foundation (depends on the chosen CSS preprocessor)
-* **TODO** Boostrap directives : UI Bootstrap, Angular Strap, none (Only if Bootstrap has been chosen)
+* **TODO** Bootstrap directives : UI Bootstrap, Angular Strap, none (only if you chose Bootstrap)
 * **TODO** CSS preprocessor: less, sass, none
 * **TODO** JS preprocessor: CoffeeScript, TypeScript, ECMAScript6 (Traceur)
 * **TODO** HTML preprocessor: Jade ?